rajshinde9909/Agro-Sum/README.md

-# AgriSum: Agricultural Report Summarizer
+# AgroSum: Agricultural Report Summarizer

 A Streamlit web application that uses AI to summarize agricultural reports and documents.